Academic Staff Union of Universities: Fourth Republic

+2007-2013 strikes

 In 2007, the ASUU went on strike for three months.

-In May 2008, it held two one-week "warning strikes" to press a range of demands, including an improved salary scheme and reinstatement of 49 lecturers who were dismissed many years earlier.
+In May 2008, embarked on a two one-week "warning strike" to press a range of demands, including an improved salary scheme and reinstatement of 49 lecturers who were dismissed many years earlier.

 In June 2009, ASUU ordered its members in federal and state universities nationwide to proceed on an indefinite strike over disagreements with the Federal Government on an agreement it reached with the union about two and a half years earlier.

 After three months of strikes, in October 2009, the union and other staff unions signed a memorandum of understanding with the government and called off the industrial action.
 On 1 July 2013, ASUU embarked on another strike which lasted 5 months and 15 days was called off on 16 December 2013.
-Claims made by ASUU in regards to the strike are centered largely on funding and revitalization of Nigerian public universities as well as a certain earned allowance which it claims to be in an arrears of 92 billion naira.
+Claims made by ASUU in regards to the strike are centered largely on funding and revitalization of Nigerian public universities as well as a certain earned allowance which it claims to be an arrears of 92 billion naira.
 Some Nigerian students said that the strike was a curse to them while others said it was a blessing before the ASUU strike was called.

+2022 strike

-In 2022, ASUU declared a one-month strike, beginning February 14, 2022.
-Some of the lecturer's demands include the revitalisation of public universities, earned allowance, improved funding of state universities, and promotion arrears.
-On March 7, 2022, Minister of Education, Adamu Adamu inaugurated a committee to renegotiate 2009 agreement with ASUU.
-The seven-man panel has Prof. Emeritus Nimi Briggs, Pro-Chancellor of Alex Ekwueme Federal University (AEFU), Ndufu-Alike Ikwo, as chairman.
-On March 14, ASUU extended the strike by 8 more weeks.
-The Federal Government eventually met ASUU on April 11, 2022, exactly 56 days since the commencement of the strike.
-On May 9, ASUU extended the strike by additional 12 weeks, and the strike reached six months without resolution, making it one of the longest ASUU strikes in history.
-On August 1, 2022, ASUU extended the strike by another four weeks.
-The FG met ASUU on August 16, 2022, to continue negotiations, with ASUU promising to suspend the strike if its demands were met, but the meeting ended in deadlock.
+In 2022, ASUU declared a one-month strike, beginning 14 February 2022.
+Some of the lecturers' demands included the revitalisation of public universities, earned allowances, improved funding of state universities and payment of promotion arrears.
+On 7 March 2022, Minister of Education, Adamu Adamu inaugurated a committee to renegotiate the 2009 agreement with ASUU.
+The seven-man panel had Prof. Emeritus Nimi Briggs as chairman.
+On 14 March, ASUU extended the strike by 8 more weeks.
+The Federal Government eventually met ASUU on 11 April 2022, exactly 56 days since the commencement of the strike.
+On 9 May, ASUU extended the strike by additional 12 weeks, and the strike reached six months without resolution, making it one of the longest ASUU strikes in history.
+On 1 August 2022, ASUU extended the strike by another four weeks.
+The FG met ASUU on 16 August 2022, to continue negotiations, with ASUU promising to suspend the strike if its demands were met, but the meeting ended in deadlock.
 ASUU subsequently said it would begin consultation on the next line of action.
 ASUU local chapters at ABU, BUK, UDUS, OAU voted for continuation and declaration of an indefinite strike in response to government's offer.
 State universities such as Benue State University, TASUED, Adekunle Ajasin University, Kano State University of Technology have also insisted on prosecuting the strike to its logical conclusion.